klimaleksus/stable-diffusion-webui-embedding-merge/README.md

 - `'text' / NUM` = division by number, just as multiplication above.
 Applies to previous text literal but after previous similar operations, so you can multiply and divide together (\*3/5)
 - `'text' : NUM` = change vector count of literal, to shrink or enlarge (padded with zeros).
 Only integer without sign!
 - `'text' :+ NUM` and `'text'  :- NUM` = circular rotate vectors in this token, for example +1 will shift index of each vector by one forward, wrapping on last.
+- `'text',NUM` (chainable as `'a',B,'c','d',E,F…`) = concatenate text with a token by its numerical index (so, to get any pure token – use empty left string: `'',256`).
+Special tokens: `0000` = "start token" (index 49406), `000` = "end token" (index 49407), `00` = "padding token" (also 49407 for SD1, but 0 for SD2).
+Token number `0` is not zero-vector, but for some reason counts as symbol "!" without a space after it, which is impossible to normally enter anyway.

-To apply multiplication (or division), cropping or shifting *to the result* of addition (or subtraction), you cannot use parenthesis; instead, try this syntax:
+To apply multiplication (or division), cropping or shifting **to the result** of addition (or subtraction), you cannot use parenthesis; instead, try this syntax:

 - `'one' + 'two' =* NUM` = will multiply the sum of 'one' and 'two', but not 'two' alone
 - `'one' + 'two' =/ NUM` = divide the sum (or any number of sums to the left), effectively the "result" of everything